Mission Australia: History

 On 11 July 1862, Englishman Benjamin Short established the Sydney City Mission, desiring to address the spiritual and physical needs of the city's inhabitants who were living in poverty.
 In a public meeting, Short presented his vision for Sydney City Mission:

-Christian friends, we have called you together because we desire to submit for your serious consideration the question, ‘Is it not desirable that there be established in Sydney a City Mission, somewhat similar in character to the London City Mission?’ … We feel that something must be done, and that the Christian Churches of Sydney cannot be held guiltless if they neglect to stretch out a helping hand to rescue those who are perishing around them.
+Christian friends, we have called you together because we desire to submit for your serious consideration the question, 'Is it not desirable that there be established in Sydney a City Mission, somewhat similar in character to the London City Mission?' ...
+We feel that something must be done, and that the Christian Churches of Sydney cannot be held guiltless if they neglect to stretch out a helping hand to rescue those who are perishing around them.

 Short gained the support of many prominent citizens, including the likes of John Fairfax, and clergymen of almost every denomination.
 The motto "Need, Not Creed" emerged, with those present agreeing that a city as diverse as Sydney required a non-denominational City Mission.

 Four missionaries were appointed in 1862 (two men and two women), with their main tasks including home visits, distributing Bibles, persuading alcoholics to turn sober, and encouraging parents to send their children to school and Sunday School.

 Melbourne City Mission was founded in 1854, but is not part of Mission Australia.

 Adelaide City Mission followed soon after in 1867, with a similar goal of addressing spiritual and physical need among the poor and disadvantaged in the city.
 For decades these and other missions met immediate needs, giving out food and clothing.
 As no government welfare or unemployment benefits existed, City Missions saved many families from starvation.

 During the recession of 1890 and the Great Depression of the 1930s, many people in need sought help from City Missions.
 In the mid 20th century, City Missions shifted their collective focus towards finding long-term solutions to disadvantage.

 In 1974 Perth City Mission, then known as Jesus People Welfare Services, was founded by Jeffrey J Hopp.
-In 1989, Mr Hopp resigned as president and CEO of the Jesus People Inc. and established his own company Awards Australia, the charity then went on to become Perth City Mission.
+In 1989, Hopp resigned as president and CEO of the Jesus People Inc. and established his own company Awards Australia, the charity then went on to become Perth City Mission.

 In 1989 Wollongong City Mission and Wagga Wagga City Mission were founded.

 In 1991, Hunter Mission was established, building on community service programs provided by Mayfield Baptist Church.

 In 1996, Mission Australia officially formed, bringing together Adelaide City Mission, Hunter Mission, Perth City Mission, Sydney City Mission, Wagga Wagga City Mission and Wollongong City Mission.
 Brisbane City Mission joined soon after in 1998.

 In 2000, Mission Australia's Northern Territory and Tasmania state offices opened, followed by Victoria in 2002.

 In 2008, Mission Australia Housing was established.

 The following lists names of organisations that have merged and amalgamated over time to form Mission Australia: